yellowful/gatsby-blog/README.md

   contentful logout
 ```

-More information, please reference [document of Contentful](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/ "document of Contentful").
+Please reference [document of Contentful](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/ "document of Contentful") for more information.

 ## Run

-To run the app when you are developing:
+Run the app when you are developing:

 ```bash
   gatsby develop
 ```

-To build the app at your local develop environment:
+Build the app at your local develop environment:

 ```bash
   gatsby build
   gatsby serve
 ```

-Before deploy to netlify, remember to set the environmental variables on the netlify.
+Before deploy to netlify, remember to set the environmental variables on the Netlify.

 ## License